The Logo of The Episcopal Diocese of Atlanta - Purple Crest with Bishop's Mitre

 Bishop Robert C. Wright

-The Right Rev. Robert Christopher Wright is the 10th bishop of the Episcopal Diocese of Atlanta.
+The Rt.
+Rev. Robert Christopher Wright is the 10th bishop of the Episcopal Diocese of Atlanta.
 He was elected on June 2, 2012.
-His ordination and consecration as bishop took place on Saturday, October 13th of that year in a special worship service at Martin Luther King Jr. International Chapel on the campus of Morehouse College.
+His ordination and consecration as bishop took place on Saturday, October 13th of that year at The Martin Luther King Jr. International Chapel on the campus of Morehouse College.
 He is the first African-American to become bishop of the Diocese of Atlanta which is comprised of 120 worshipping communities throughout middle and north Georgia.

 Wright was born in a Roman Catholic orphanage in Pittsburgh, Pennsylvania, and adopted at the age of nine months.
-After graduating high school, he enlisted in the U.S. Navy and served as helicopter crew-chief and search and rescue diver before attending Howard University in Washington DC.
-Wright graduated with a degree in history and political science and began working for the Children’s Defense Fund and later for two mayors of Washington DC as a child advocate.
-He holds a master of divinity degree from the Virginia Theological Seminary in Alexandria and was ordained a deacon in June of 1998 at the Washington National Cathedral and priest in February of 1999 at the Cathedral of St. John the Divine in New York City.
-He holds certificates from Ridley Hall Cambridge University, Oxford University and The Harvard Kennedy School of Public Policy.
-He has also been awarded honorary doctorates from Virginia Theological Seminary, the School of Theology at Sewanee: The University of the South and the General Theological Seminary.
+After graduating high school, he enlisted in the U.S. Navy and served as helicopter crew-chief and search and rescue diver before attending Howard University in Washington, D.C.
+Wright graduated with a degree in history and political science and began working for the Children’s Defense Fund and later for two mayors of Washington, D.C. as a child advocate.
+He holds a master of divinity degree from the Virginia Theological Seminary in Alexandria and was ordained a deacon in June 1998 at the Washington National Cathedral and later priest in February 1999 at the Cathedral of St. John the Divine in New York City.
+He holds certificates from Ridley Hall, Cambridge University, Oxford University and The Harvard Kennedy School of Public Policy.
+He has also been awarded honorary doctorates from Virginia Theological Seminary, the School of Theology at Sewanee, The University of the South and the General Theological Seminary.

-At the time of his election as bishop he was rector of St. Paul’s Episcopal Church in Atlanta, Georgia, where he had served 10 years.
+At the time of his election as bishop he was rector of St. Paul’s Episcopal Church in Atlanta, Georgia, where he served for 10 years.

-Begun in 2020, Bishop Wright’s podcast, For People, has listeners in 100 countries and over 4,000 cities.
+Begun in 2020, Bishop Wright’s podcast, For People, has listeners in 100 countries, over 5,000 cities, and has over 300k downloads.
 Wright has been named among the 100 most influential Georgians by Georgia Trend magazine and among the 500 most powerful leaders in Atlanta by Atlanta magazine.